Electrical Injuries in Emergency Medicine

 Etiology

-High-voltage injuries most commonly occur from a conductive object touching an overhead high-voltage power line.
-In the United States, most electric power is distributed and transmitted by bare aluminum or copper conductors, which are insulated by air.
-If the air is breached by a conductor, (eg, an aluminum pole, antenna, sailboat mast, crane), any person touching the conductor can be injured.
+High-voltage AC injuries most commonly occur from a conductive object touching an overhead high-voltage power line.
+In the United States, most electric power is distributed and transmitted via bare aluminum or copper conductors, which are insulated by air.
+If the air is breached by a conductor, (eg, an aluminum pole, antenna, sailboat mast, or crane), any person touching the conductor can be injured.
 Occupational injuries may include direct contact with electrical switching equipment and energized components.

-Generally, 2 types of low-voltage injury occur: children biting into electrical cords producing lip, face, and tongue injuries, or the adult who becomes grounded while touching an appliance or other object that is energized.
-The latter type of injury is decreasing with the increasing use of ground fault circuit interrupters (GFCIs) in circuits where people might easily become grounded.
-GFCIs stop current flow in the event of a leakage current (ground fault) if the ground fault is greater than 0.005 amps (0.6 W at 120V).
+Injuries in the second category are becoming less common with the increasing use of ground fault circuit interrupters (GFCIs) in circuits where people might easily become grounded.
+GFCIs stop current flow in the event of a leakage current (ground fault) if the ground fault is greater than 5 mA (0.6 W at 120 V).

-Direct current (DC)
+Direct current

-DC injuries are generally encountered when the third energized rail of an electrical train system is contacted while the person is grounded.
-This sets up a circuit of electric current through the victim, causing severe electrothermal burns and myonecrosis.[2]
+DC injuries are commonly encountered when the third energized rail of an electrical train system is contacted while the person is grounded.
+This sets up a circuit of electric current through the victim, causing severe electrothermal burns and myonecrosis.[3]

 Epidemiology

-US frequency
+US statistics

-Some evidence exists that the incidence of low-voltage injuries among children is declining, perhaps because of widespread use of ground fault circuit interrupters (GFCIs), but rates of high-voltage injuries, usually involving power lines or rail sources, has remained steady.[6]
-Due to the nature of occupational hazards with electricity, electrical injuries represent the fourth leading cause of work-related traumatic death (5-6% of all workers' deaths).[7]
+Although there is some evidence that the incidence of low-voltage injuries among children has been declining (possibly because of more widespread use of GFCIs), the incidence of high-voltage injuries, usually involving power lines or rail sources, has not changed significantly.[6]
+With the near-ubiquity of potental electrical hazards in occupational settings, electrical injuries have come to represent the fourth leading cause of work-related traumatic death (5-6% of all workers' deaths).[2, 7]

 Prognosis